LemoneJamTart/engineeredcompatibility/README.md

  - Adds `forge:gravel` compatibility to all Vanilla recipes that use gravel
  - Adds `forge:sand` compatibility to concrete recipes
  - Adds a logs-to-sawdust Crusher recipe

+### 1.20.4 Additional Supported Mods:
+- Applied Energistics 2:
+     - Adds Certus Quartz, Certus Quartz Buds, and Sky Stone to the Rockcutting Blade
+ - Aether:
+     - Removes Zanite and Ambrosium blocks from the Grinding Disc
+ - Blue Skies:
+     - Removes Aquite, Moonstone, Pyrope, Diopside, and Charoite from the Grinding Disc
+ - ElementalCraft:
+     - Adds Springaline, Springaline Buds, Springaline Glass, and Burnt Glass to the Rockcutting Blade
+ - Twilight Forest:
+     - Removes Carminite Block from the Grinding Disc
+     - Adds Iron Ladder, Candelabra, and Wrought Iron Fence to the Grinding Disc
+ - Undergarden:
+     - Adds Cloggrum Tiles and Cloggrum Bars to the Grinding Disc

 ### 1.20.1 Additional Supported Mods:
  - Applied Energistics 2:
      - Adds smelting of sand and flint into silicon to the Arc Furnace